shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 4. Sketches need to have the same number of hashbits to be merged([See Merging Issue](#merging-issue)).
 5. Resizing is not implemented in the cqf library, and It can’t be implemented using the current cqf library.([See resizing issue](#resizing-issue))
 6. CQF produces larger counting errors, but less often than countmin sketch([See accuracy test](#accuracy-test)).
-7. I also tested loading the cqf with load factors more than 95%, and It passed the test.
-All the paper calculations are made where the cqf is loaded at 95%, so I was trying to make sure it can be fully loaded without failing([See Load Factor test](#load-factor-test)).

 ## Basic Test
 [Code](https://github.com/shokrof/khmer/blob/DibMaster/tests/test_CQF.py)